Neural-Control-Engineering/n-CORTEx/README.md

-Configure and drive research experiments
+Configure and drive research experiments with a designated realtime target

 ## STARTUP
 -> Start matlab, navigate to the n-CORTEx repository